 Two to three days prior to your scheduled appointment, you will receive a call from our staff assessing your health with questions related to symptoms of COVID-19.
 If there are concerns about possible exposure or infection, additional screening and changes to your appointment may be made.

-Everyone (patients, support persons, staff) are required to wear a mask or a cloth face covering in the hospital.
+Everyone is required to wear a mask or a cloth face covering in the hospital.
 If you do not have one, the hospital will provide one upon entry to our lobby.

-All patients and support persons will be screened for COVID-19 symptoms via questions by our patient greeting staff in the the lobby.
+All patients will be screened for COVID-19 symptoms via questions by our patient greeting staff in the lobby.

 Social distancing will keep everyone healthy.
 You will find signage and markings in place to maintain social distance between you and other people.